 PGW/SGW/SGSN/GGSN/CDF Testing (Server Emulation)

 The CGF emulator collects CDRs, validates CDR formats, and consolidates CDRs of like types into CDR files, eliminating the need to dedicate a production server to lab activities.
-In addition, when CDRs for the same charging event are received from two CDFs, the CGF emulator can optionally validate the values in one CDR against the other.
+In addition, when the CGF emulator receives CDRs for the same charging event from two CDFs, it can optionally validate the values in one CDR against the other.
 You can simulate pre- and post-CDR processing communication loss to test CDF potential duplicate CDR handling and redirect CDFs to an alternate CGF emulator.
 CDR files are generated and saved on the dsTest platform at configurable intervals for recovery during or after a test run.

 OFCS/CGF Testing (Client Simulation)

-The Ga Interface application can be used to simulate the CDF functionality of an SGW, SGSN, PGW, or GGSN to validate Charging Gateway Function (CGF) performance and capacity in a realistic network environment, replicating the deployment configuration.
+The Ga Interface application simulates the CDF functionality of an SGW, SGSN, PGW, or GGSN while validating Charging Gateway Function (CGF) performance and capacity in a realistic network environment, replicating the deployment configuration.

 Execute timed chains of test events with a run-time command or during an automated test to generate Data Record Transfer Requests towards the CGF.